 - consultation with a high-risk maternal fetal specialist

 You may need to keep a daily record of when the baby moves or kicks.

 If there is concern about premature birth (32 weeks or earlier), the mother may receive steroid injections.
 Steroids dissolve through the placenta and strengthen the baby’s lungs.

-You may need intensive outpatient or inpatient care if preeclampsia or IUGR become severe.
+You may need intensive outpatient or inpatient care if preeclampsia or intrauterine growth restriction (IUGR) become severe.